-&lt;sup>3Grinstein and Michaely (2005) find that higher firm payouts attract institutional holdings, while Brav, Jiang, Partnoy, and Thomas (2008) and Aghion, Van Reenen, and Zingales (2013) find that active investors target firms with weak governance and high leverage.
+3Grinstein and Michaely (2005) find that higher firm payouts attract institutional holdings, while Brav, Jiang, Partnoy, and Thomas (2008) and Aghion, Van Reenen, and Zingales (2013) find that active investors target firms with weak governance and high leverage.

-&lt;sup>4There could also be the potential for selection bias: If a fund chooses not to hold a firm, we do not observe how that fund would have voted.
+4Selection bias also could be an issue: if a fund chooses not to hold a firm, we do not observe how that fund would have voted.
 We address this concern using a Heckman (1979) correction model.
-These results are in Section C of the Online Appendix and all of our conclusions are unchanged.
+Section C of the Online Appendix presents these results, and all of our conclusions are unchanged.